eoinkelly/notes/rust/rust.md

 ### 1. Ownership

-* The "thing" that creates an object _owns_ that pointer (physical books are good analogy)
+* The variable that gets assigned when you create an object _owns_ that pointer (physical books are good analogy)
 * It can give that pointer to something else - then it no longer has it.
     * ? ex of give?
 * There is no aliasing because there is only one pointer that is passed around